Gestational Hypertension also referred to as Pregnancy-InducedHypertension (PIH) is a condition

 Pregnancyinducedhypertension (PIH) is a condition wherein vasospasm occurs during pregnancy in both the small and large arteries in the body.

 During pregnancy, high blood pressure (hypertension) can affect the body in different ways than it normally would.
-Both mother and baby may be at increased risk for complications.

 Pregnancy-inducedhypertension can be quite serious as it can lead to various complications both for you and your baby.
 In fact, preeclampsia and eclampsia, severe forms ofpregnancy-inducedhypertension, are the leading cause of infant and maternal death in the United States.